NicolaiRuckel/nidoranarion/README.md

 # [Nidoranarion Theme](https://github.com/NicolaiRuckel/nidoranarion)

-A very good theme for Oh-My-Zsh.
+A very good prompt for ZSH.
+It also works as a theme for Oh-My-Zsh.
 It is intended for my personal use so the features can feel limited to other people.
 For example, I omit the username on purpose since I rarely have to switch back and forth between local and remote terminals.

+You can just source it in your `.zshrc` or install it as a theme for Oh-My-Zsh.

 ## Features